Quick answer

 How we install it in your shop

-Two weeks from our first meeting to a live system.
-You review everything before it sends for the first 30 days — nothing goes out you didn't approve.
-By month two, most contractors we work with have dropped to a single inbox review pass per day instead of five.
+Two to three weeks from our first meeting to a live system.
+You review everything before it sends, and nothing ever goes out you didn't approve; the system enforces it.
+By month two, a realistic rhythm is a single inbox review pass per day instead of five.

 We're based in Atlanta.
 We serve Georgia contractors in person.
 No Zoom-only installs.
 If we can't drive there, we don't take the engagement.